Make intelligent spacing decisions inside Client-First. This documentation page explains strategies for applying spacing throughout our project.

 Benefit: We can make global site-wide spacing updates throughout the project.

 We can update many spacing values across the project with one CSS property value change.
-The update influences every element that uses a spacing wrapper or block.
+The update influences every element that uses a utility spacing class.
 For example, if a client says, "I want less spacing between all of the content", this update can be made relatively quickly by adjusting the global utility spacing values.

 2. Workflow and scalability benefits

-Benefit: If we are using a spacing block strategy, we can reduce the number of custom classes used for margin and padding CSS properties
+Benefit: If we are using a utility class strategy, we can reduce the number of custom classes used for margin and padding CSS properties

 We want to reduce the number of custom classes created specifically for spacing.
 Spacing blocks and wrappers can help us create fewer classes for our project.